Montpellier-S2QT/pymodaq_plugins_pulsedmeasurement/README.rst

 * Drivers:
    - spincore drivers https://www.spincore.com/support/spinapi/
    - fastcomtec software and drivers https://www.fastcomtec.com/ufm/mcs8a (the software must be opened to run the plugin)

+* Default pulse sequences and fit methods are used from the default_pulse_sequences.py and fit_methods.py files in the ressources folder.
+If you want to use your own you can specify a path to the new sequences/methods in the plugin config file.
+When writing your own sequences or fit methods note that it is crucial to follow the structure used in the default files.
+A template for defining new pulse sequences is therefore available in the resources folder.